hotNipi/node-red-contrib-ui-state-trail/README.md

 ### Period
 Time period.
 If configured to long period, keep input rate low.
 Too much data may harm performance significantly.

+Configured period can be overrided by using <code>msg.control.period</code> property.
+The value for period should be given in milliseconds.

+For example to set period to 5 minutes, send <code>msg.control.period = 300000</code>

 ### Time format and Ticks